vsuraj156/CompAssignmentsF22/crimsonbouquet/lab.md

 We ask for all the existing content pieces; each one comes with a set of contributors, and we can then ask for their first and last names.

 As a submission, answer the following two questions.
-- How would you design a query that, given a contributor's id, tells you the titles of the content that they've written.
+- How would you design a query that, given a contributor's id, tells you the titles of the content that they've written?
+As an example, give me the query that would tell which articles the contributor with id `1` has written.
 - Given an article's slug, give the first and last name of the authors that wrote it.
+As an example, give me the query that would tell me who wrote the article with slug `"why yelan is gamechanging"`. (spoiler alert: she wasn't really)

 For fun, are the commands I used to generate the sample data.
 It can tell you some more about using the API.